srinivasDadhapur/sharepost-mat/README.md

 # SharePost

-a simple Blogpost that lets you register, login, post your articles and read articles written by others.
+This blog post introduces a simple platform where users can register, log in, publish their own articles, and browse content from other writers.